 - The new online certifier register will provide more detail about each certifier.

 - Some accreditation categories are merged into registration classes – refer to the comparison table.

 - Multi-year registration is available for up to 5 years.

-- Building inspectors (former A4 certifiers) are required to only inspect performance solutions, under supervision of the principal certifier.
+- Building inspectors (former A4 certifiers) may only inspect performance solutions, under supervision of the principal certifier.

-- Existing council accredited certifiers whose accreditation limits them to working for a council are required to continue to continue to comply with this condition after 30 June 2020.
-It's intended to impose this condition on all existing certificates of council accreditation when the council certifier applies for renewal from 1 July 2020.
-To work privately, they'll need to apply and meet the requirements in the Regulation.
+- Existing council accredited certifiers whose accreditation limits them to working for a council must continue complying with this condition, which will be applied when you apply for renewal.
+To work as a private certifier, you must apply and meet the requirements in the Regulation.

 - The CPD Guidelines explain the changed continuing professional development requirements.

 - The permitted cladding exclusion has been amended to reflect market offerings.